aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to PPTM within C++ Applications" h2="Convert SVG to PPTM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert SVG to PPTM</h2>

+SVG (Scalable Vector Graphics) is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+It is widely used for web development and other graphical applications.
+PPTM (PowerPoint Macro-Enabled Presentation) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a macro-enabled version of the PPTX format and supports macros, ActiveX controls, and other features.
+Converting SVG to PPTM can be useful for creating presentations with interactive elements.

+<h2>How Aspose.Total Helps for SVG to PPTM Conversion</h2>

-Are you a C++ developer looking to add to integrate SVG to PPTM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export SVG to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Are you a C++ developer looking to add the ability to convert SVG to PPTM inside your C++ applications?
+Aspose.Total for C++ is a comprehensive suite of APIs that can help you do just that.
+It includes two APIs, Aspose.PDF for C++ and Aspose.Slides for C++, which can be used to export SVG to PPTX and convert PPTX to PPTM respectively.

+Using Aspose.PDF for C++, you can export SVG to PPTX with just a few lines of code.
+It supports a wide range of features, including text extraction, image extraction, and page manipulation.
+It also supports a variety of image formats, including SVG.

+Once you have exported the SVG to PPTX, you can use Aspose.Slides for C++ to convert it to PPTM.
+Aspose.Slides for C++ is a powerful API that can be used to create, edit, and convert presentations.
+It supports a wide range of features, including text formatting, shapes, and animations.
+It also supports a variety of file formats, including PPTX and PPTM.

+By using Aspose.Total for C++, you can easily add the ability to convert SVG to PPTM inside your C++ applications.
+It is a comprehensive suite of APIs that can help you export SVG to PPTX and convert PPTX to PPTM with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}